KohlbacherLab/YLoc/README.md

 YLoc general usage:
 ` $ python yloc.py <fasta_file> <model_name> <prediction_id(optional)> <print_result(y/n)(optional)>`

-You can print usage and available models by executing
+You can print the usage description and available models by executing
 ` $ python yloc.py`

 You can either start your container interactively and run YLoc